-Adrian has published seven books, including the novels We Think the World of Him (1996) The Four of Us (1997) Wishdaughter (2004) and Islands in the Desert (2012).
+Adrian has published six books, including the novels We Think the World of Him (1996) The Four of Us (1997) Wishdaughter (2004).
 He wrote two series of BBC Radio 4's comedy Whatever Happened To...? the further adventures of various fictional characters for which he won the Sony Silver Award for Creative Writing on Radio.

 In 1997, his book Whatever Happened to ...?: The Ultimate Sequels was published with more such tales.
 Adrian has also written the new AA guides to Venice (2007) and Brussels (2008) and contributed to Michelin's Singapore guidebook (2009).
 For Dorling Kindersley Adrian has contributed to the Eyewitness Guide to Brussels and Bruges (2009) to DK's Make The Most of Your Time on Earth (2010) and the new Eyewitness Guide to Great Britain (2014).